-A call bell system allows residents to access help when needed.
-Security systems are in place and staff are trained in emergency procedures, and use of emergency equipment/supplies.
+A call bell system allows residents to access help when required.
+Security systems were in place and staff are trained in emergency procedures, and use of emergency equipment/supplies.
 Alternative essential energy and utility sources are available in the event of the main supplies failing.